hapax/hapax.github.io/assets/chance.md

 In this case, the "jitter" is the result of a natural and completely deterministic cycle which the sniper may not be aware of or control.
-When rolling a dice, there are all sorts of natural cycles that affect the roll, from breathing, blood flow, cell
+When rolling a dice, there are all sorts of natural cycles that affect the roll, from breathing, blood flow, the twitching of muscle fibres, even potentiation of brain cells, most of which are not under the user's control.

 <!-- I've talked a lot about chaos so far, but haven't really dealt with
 jitter, the randomisation of the initial condition.